rusty-bits/OC-tool/README.md

 **Notes:**

 - code needs cleaning, I'm working on it
-- ACPI files are always copied from `extras` if they exist, even for build command
+- ACPI files are always copied from `extras` if they exist there, and are enabled in `config.plist`
+- working on removing need for PlistBuddy and plutil, will parse `config.plist` in the tool
 - unsure if macOS Catalina will support bash commands right out of the box
 ....rewrote code to be POSIX compliant so it will run without issue in sh
 ....this may break on the fly Shell.efi building if edksetup.sh is not POSIX compliant